CasperDev/vz-dis-dos/doc/source/Chapter7/memory.rst

 |RESVE      |10   |IY+58  |reserved for extensions. |br|                 |
 +-----------+-----+-------+----------------------------------------------+

+.. _FCB:

 File Control Blocks (FCB)
 -------------------------

-Within the DOS vectors are two 13 byte file management blocks, FCB1 and FCB2.
+Within the DOS vectors are two 13 byte file control blocks, FCB1 and FCB2.

 These are required when processing data files in order to keep status and control information about the file being accessed.

-A free file management block is determined by the OPEN command and provided with the necessary parameters for the file to be opened.
+A free file control block is determined by the :guilabel:`OPEN` command and provided with the necessary parameters for the file to be opened.

-The IN# and PR# commands are based on the relevant file management block, e.g. which sector of the file is to be read and at which byte of this sector processing is to be continued.
+The :guilabel:`IN#` and :guilabel:`PR#` commands are based on the relevant file control block, e.g. which sector of the file is to be read and at which byte of this sector processing is to be continued.

-The file management blocks are released again by the CLOSE command.
+The file control blocks are released again by the :guilabel:`CLOSE` command.

 Since there are only two of these blocks, only two files can be open at the same time.